 There is a dirt road that acts as an enchanting pathway, cutting through the natural-arched tunnel of large coconut palms!

 You will also notice the temperature drop as you pass through because the canopy of palm fronds above almost completely cuts out the sun.

-#15 GO SKYDIVING
+GO SKYDIVING IN BANTAYAN

 Skydiving is one of the best experiences you can have that I guarantee you will remember for a lifetime!

-All tandem instructors are trained, licensed and experienced to ensure you have the most incredible experience knowing that you are completely safe at the same time.
+All tandem instructors are trained, licensed, and experienced to ensure you have the most incredible experience knowing that you are completely safe at the same time.

 The Skydive Cebu office is located at the Bantayan Airport in Santa Fe.
 You can either drop by their office or head to their website at www.skydivecebu.com to book your skydiving adventure!

 One of the best parts about skydiving in Bantayan is the phenomenal view of the island from 10,000 feet in the air!

 Whether you’re interested in just a tandem jump or getting your solo certificate, Skydive Cebu has got you covered!

 Related Article → Malapascua Island Travel Guide